alexeyoganezov/harbored/README.md

 [Adobe Compress PDF](https://www.adobe.com/acrobat/online/compress-pdf.html)
 or
 [iLovePDF](https://www.ilovepdf.com/ru/compress_pdf)
-and users will be able to load it in appropriate amount of time

 ## Installation

 Just download and use a binary for your OS from [release page](https://github.com/alexeyoganezov/harbored/releases).

-Binaries aren't signed and notarized so Windows and MacOS users may encounter security warnings from OS and antivirus software.
+Those binaries aren't signed and notarized so Windows and MacOS users may encounter security warnings from OS and antivirus software.

 ## Building from source